rdcortina/LaunchDarkly/README.md

 1. Install Node.
 2. Clone repo provided on GitHub.
-3. Replace the SDK key on line 18 where it says 'SDK KEY HERE'.
+3. Replace the SDK key on line 18.
 4. In the terminal, write the command 'node index.js'.
 5. Open webpage to see text displayed and your feature flag in action!